italia/developers.italia.it/_projects/en/anpr.md

 title: ANPR
 logo: /assets/images/logo-anpr@2x.png
 subtitle: National Registry of Resident Population
-payoff: The registry become one and digital
+payoff: The registry becomes one and digital
 description: >
-  A single centralised registry, accessible by an API, which holds the up-to-date informations about address, civil state, etc.
+  A single centralised registry, accessible by an API, which holds the up-to-date information about address, civil state, etc.
 lang: en
 order: 4